 Heller Cabin was built by Civil War veteran Leonhard Hoffman, who expertly cut and pieced the logs together.
 Its log construction aspects, including notching and flooring, are different from that of Old Cowtown Museum's Munger House or the Trapper's Cabin, both of which were built during the same time period.

 The cabin was donated to Old Cowtown Museum by the estate of Wichita resident Donna B. Heller.
 The restoration process that began in April 2009 and was opened in October 2009.

 Its addition to Old Cowtown Museum was especially significant as it is considered as one of the top 10 intact structures in the United States from the settlement period.
 This rank was given to the cabin by Douglass C. Reed of Preservation Associates in Hagerstown, Maryland, who originally assessed the structure in 2002.
 Reed is a nationally known preservationist, author and historian on the subject.

-Historic Wichita Cowtown, Inc. funded and oversaw efforts to move Heller Cabin from Elmo, Kansas to Cowtown and return it as closely as possible to its original state.
+Historic Wichita Cowtown, Inc. funded the efforts to move Heller Cabin from Elmo, Kansas to Old Cowtown Museum and its restoration.